 The disposition of the deceased can be handled clinically by the funeral director.
 Cremation has enabled this to be handled in a timely manner while removing the need to rush to arrange funeral services.
 A memorial service can be held after the cremation; therefore, there is no rush to arrange a ceremony immediately.
 This has disempowered funeral homes that often felt we needed their memorialization services to grieve.

 The rise of Personalization and Cremation

-‘Personalization’ has become the new industry buzz word in recent years related especially to cremation services.
-Once the cremation is performed and the family has the cremated remains, there are so many options of how to create a personalized memorial.
-Families are embracing the flexibility this offers them, and how much money they can save by personally choosing how to commemorate a loved one.
+‘Personalization’ has become the new industry buzzword in recent years related, especially in cremation services.
+Once the cremation is performed, and the family has the cremated remains, there are many options for creating a personalized memorial.
+Families embrace the flexibility this offers them and how much money they can save by personally choosing how to commemorate a loved one.

 Simple Cremation and baby boomers

-There is a lot of talk about how the baby boomers are going to have an impact over the next 10-20 years on the death care industry.
+There is a lot of talk about how the baby boomers will impact the deathcare industry over the next 10-20 years.
 They have re-invented life’s rituals and customs through each era of their lives, and now as they embark on the final journey, it is expected they will lead a re-invention of their final passage.
 From surveys conducted with baby boomers, there is definitely an interest in a simple cremation and a growing interest in greener funeral options.

 So, another year of flux for the funeral industry.
-It seems on a whole they have finally accepted that cremation is not a passing trend but here to stay.
+It seems, on a whole, they have finally accepted that cremation is not a passing trend but is here to stay.
 However, as more funeral businesses try to stay profitable with the expected lower cost of cremation services, I am sure there are more changes on the horizon.